heutelbeck/sapl-policy-engine/sapl-documentation/6_3_Spring.md

 | `Consumer<T>` | `void accept(T)` | You need a side effect that has access to the value but does not change it.
 Example: structured audit logging that records the return value. |
 | `Runner` | `void run()` | You need a side effect that does not need a value.
 Examples include logging the decision or sending a notification. |

+One subtle rule is worth knowing before you hit it.
+A `Mapper` may only be returned for an obligation, never for advice.
+If a constraint arrived as advice and your provider returns a `Mapper`, the planner replaces it with a synthetic failure runner during planning.
+The reasoning is that advice is allowed to fail silently.
+A value transformation that silently does not happen would leave the caller unable to tell whether the result was transformed or not, which is an unsafe contract.
+If you want a transformation to apply, the policy must mark the constraint as an obligation. `Consumer` and `Runner` handlers can be returned for either obligation or advice.

 Here is a complete example that logs access attempts on every decision.

 ```java